binaryage/chromex/examples/lein-figwheel/readme.md

 background page, your popup, and all the browser pages running your content script.

 Amazingly, the ClojureScript tooling and Figwheel live coding remain very usable in this environment.
-But, you need to be aware of a few things, particularly in regard to compiler warnings:
+You need to be aware of a few things, particularly in regard to compiler warnings:

-Most warnings do not appear in the repls.
+Most warnings do not appear in the REPLs.
 Figwheel intercepts them for display in the browser.
 Warning will appear in the Chrome console and, when possible, as an overlay in the browser window.
-But, the exact behavior depends upon which part of your code has the
+The exact behavior depends upon which part of your code has the
 error:

 _Content script_: Warnings and errors will appear in the repl running `lein content`.

 _popup_: Chrome normally closes the popup anytime focus leaves Chrome.
-So, if you are working in your editor, the popup is closed and you will not see any error messages anywhere.
+So, if you are working in your editor, the popup is closed, and you will not see any error messages anywhere.
 This can be very frustrating but is easy to fix.
 When you first open the popup, right click on its icon and select `Inspect popup`.
 This opens the Chrome inspector/console and keeps the popup open while the inspector remains open.
-Any errrors will appear in both the console and as the Figwheel overlay in your popup window.
+Any errors will appear in both the console and as the Figwheel overlay in your popup window.
 Also, of course, this gives you niceties of Figwheel live coding.
 Your changes will appear immediately, with no need to close and reopen the popup.

 _background_: The background code is running under Figwheel, so no messages will appear in the repl.
-It also has no visibile window, so no Figwheel overlay can appear.
+It also has no visible window, so no Figwheel overlay can appear.
 You will only see warnings in the Chrome console.
 You can open the inspector/console from `chrome://extensions`.
 Under your extension, click on the `Inspect Views` line.